arefmalek/airdraw/README.md

 ### Drawing
 ![Drawing directly on screen](./demo_gifs/drawing.gif)

+To draw, you need to show the camera your hand with one finger up.
+This mode lets you draw any movement you do with the tip of that finger.

 ### Hovering
 ![Hovering over drawings on screen](./demo_gifs/hovering.gif)

+To hover, you need to show the camera your hand with only two fingers up.
+This mode lets you move your hand freely without drawing, or deleting anything you've previously drawn.

 ### Erasing
 ![Erasing earlier drawings on screen](./demo_gifs/eraser.gif)

+To delete, you need to show the camera yout hand with three fingers up.
+This mode lets you delete any line that you have previously drawn, completely.

 ## Why?